rubberducky56/rubberducky56.github.io/_posts/other-writeups/2023-01-03-memlabs1-writeup.md

 ### Lab 1 - Beginner’s Luck

 This is a writeup of the [first](https://github.com/stuxnet999/MemLabs/tree/master/Lab%201) of a series of CTF-style challenges in memory forensics, created by [P. Abhiram Kumar](https://stuxnet999.github.io/).
 The repository containing these challenges can be found [here](https://github.com/stuxnet999/MemLabs).
 This challenge was completed using Volatility.
 A reference for Volatility commands can be found [here](https://github.com/volatilityfoundation/volatility/wiki/Command-Reference).
+For more on digital forensics and using Volatility, check out my article [Introduction to Digital Forensics](/cybersecurity/intro-to-forensics).

 The description of the challenge is as follows: